satorchi/pystudio/README.md

 QubicPack is implemented as a python class with a number of methods.
-It is intended to be used with your favourite python environment, such as ipython or jupiter.
+It is intended to be used with your favourite python environment, such as ipython or Jupyter.
 A simple example of a qubicpack program is the
 following:

     >>> from qubicpack import qubicpack